ashah2012/ashah2012.github.io/_posts/2018-08-14-docker-mysql-image.markdown

 ## Overview

-In this short article, we'll look at running MSSQL in docker container.
-The official MSSQL image can be found here at [Docker Hub](https://hub.docker.com/_/mysql/).
+In this short article, we'll look at running MYSQL in docker container.
+The official MYSQL image can be found here at [Docker Hub](https://hub.docker.com/_/mysql/).

 ## Downloading and Running the Docker MYSQL Docker image